piersfinlayson/pet-ieee-loader/README.md

     - $80 Execute
     - $40 Load
 - The next 2 bytes are the address with low byte first - either the address to execute or to load into.
-- The load command address bytes are then followed by 2 bytes encoding (low byte first) the number of bytes to load, and then the data bytes themselves.
+- When loading data the last byte is signalled with EOI asserted - at least one byte must be transmitted.

-The program loads at $27A (634 decimal) and extends into the second cassette buffer since it's larger than 192 bytes.
+The program loads at $7C00 (31744 decimal) and takes no more than 1KB (finishing by $7FFF).

 ### Execute Byte Sequence